-I’ve been very vocal about the lack of diverse faces and voices in the travel industry as a whole (see this post for one of my more detailed rants on the issue).
+As a black traveller, I’ve been very vocal about the lack of diverse faces and voices in the travel industry as a whole (see this post for one of my more detailed rants on the issue).
 Western travel media in particular is rife with tourism campaigns and travel shows that are practically devoid of people of colour.
+To hear them tell it, black travellers are few and far between, and “travelling while black” an anomaly.

 Sad as this is to witness, it’s not altogether surprising: the quintessential globetrotter has long been depicted as white.
 I mean, when a simple Google search for the term “traveler” yields these images what can you really expect?